The One and Only Sundry Shop – a central feature of Malaysian life serving as shopping outlet, local market, and community center all rolled into one.

 Make Steamed Plain Rice Cake with the perfect texture using only 3 ingredients for Char Koay Kak (Fried Rice Cake), a popular Penang street food.

-These petite Kuih Bangkit with Sago and Tapioca Flours have a lighter texture while still holding its shape.
-Also nice crunch and great flavor.
+These petite Kuih Bangkit Sago and Tapioca Flours have a lighter texture while still holding its shape.
+It has a nice crunch and great flavor.

 Ah Kong’s House (Grandfather’s House) – childhood visits to my paternal grandfather’s house and Penang’s idyllic rural life in the 1970’s.

 Papa – Remembrance of My Father is a tribute to my beloved father who was not in the kitchen but through self sacrifice ensured a good and stable home.

 Getting Home for the Chinese New Year – Thoughts about the journey home for the celebration and what it means to those travelling and those waiting.